raspberrysugar/raspberrysugar/README.md

-- 👋 👋 Hi, I’m Gina Lindley!
+- 👋 Hi, I’m Gina.
 I’m building my skills in data analytics through the Google Data Analytics Certification, with experience in cybersecurity and real estate.
-Skilled in Excel, SQL, and R, I’m passionate about data visualization and website traffic analysis. 💼 Open to opportunities where I can make an impact with data-driven insights!
+Skilled in Excel, SQL, and R, I’m passionate about information technology and data analysis. 💼 Open to opportunities where I can make an impact with an awesome team!
-- 👀 I’m interested in Cybersecurity, Network Security Administration, SQL, R, Tableau, and learning!
+- 👀 I’m interested in Information technology, data analysis, data security, network security administration, SQL, R, Tableau, Kaggle, RStudio, and learning!
-- 🌱 I’m currently learning Google Data Analytics.
-- 💞️ I’m not sure yet, lol.
+- 🌱 I’m currently enrolled in the Google Data Analytics course.
+I graduated in May 2024 with an AAS Information Technology Cybersecurity.
+After graduating, I found most Cybersecurity positions are seeking 5-7 years of experience that I simply do not have.
+I researched certification programs and opted for Data Analytics!
+- 💞️ I truly enjoy how information technology and am branching out into data analytics.
+The truth is, I never want to stop learning and growing.
 - 📫 How to reach me: raspberrysugar23@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love to sing, Pugs, cook, beach, and learn!
+- ⚡ Fun fact: 1.
+Tech Lover with a Creative Twist: I'm passionate about technology, with interests spanning from data analytics to cybersecurity.
+I'm also diving into data visualization and enjoy making sense of complex information.
+2. Virtual Machine Explorer: I enjoy creating virtual machines for fun!
+3. Certified Ethical Hacker: I'm not just interested in cybersecurity—I'm certified in Ethical Hacking, which is a fascinating process.
+4. Lifelong Learner: I am committed to expanding my knowledge in tech and data analysis even while job hunting.
+5. Real Estate Pro: I have a unique background in real estate with both sales and administrative experience.
+I'm familiar with customer relations and have a strong attention to detail.
+6. Pet Parent to Bella the Pug!
+Bella just turned three and may be spoiled! :)
+7/ Ink Enthusiast: Both arms are tattooed with flowers, I also have a vibrant artistic side!

 <!---
 raspberrysugar/raspberrysugar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.